agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 slug: /core/collection/selector
 ---

-With a Selector we can choose/select a specific [Item](../Introduction.md#-item) from the Collection.
+A `Selector` represents one specific [Item](../Introduction.md#-item) from a Collection in the long term.
-This Item is then represented by the Selector and can be dynamically changed.
+It can be mutated dynamically and remains in sync with the Collection.
 We instantiate a Selector with the help of an existing [Collection](../Introduction.md).
 By doing so, the Selector is automatically bound to the Collection it was created from and has access to its data.